rishav-eulb/100-days-of-move/docs/eliza_01.md

 # 🤖 Eliza Framework

 > Modern autonomous AI agent development platform, inspired by the historic ELIZA chatbot.
-### Overview
-The Eliza framework represents a modern revival of one of computing's historical milestones.
-Named after ELIZA, the pioneering chatbot from the 1960s created by Joseph Weizenbaum, this open-source platform modernizes autonomous AI agent development for today's needs.

 ## Understanding AI Systems